Denel NTW-20: Features

 Switching between the two calibres of the NTW (20×82mm and 14.5×114mm) requires changing the bolt, barrel, sighting gear and magazine.
 (A third variant, the NTW 20×110mm has been developed, but is not designed for barrel calibre switching.)
 Caliber switching the NTW 20/14.5 can be accomplished in the field without specialised tools.
 The magazine protrudes from the left side of the receiver.
 The NTW can be disassembled and packed into two backpacks for carriage.
 A muzzle brake is fitted on the end of the barrel which absorbs an estimated 50%–60% of recoil.
 This is further supplemented by a buffered slide in the receiver.

 Variants

 Influence

 Denel Land Systems was contracted to supply weapon systems for the Indian Armed Forces, including anti-materiel rifles and self-propelled howitzers.
 However, following allegations that it had paid kickbacks to secure a deal for anti-materiel rifles, Denel was blacklisted by the Indian government.
-Subsequently, the Ordnance Factory Tiruchirappalli (OFT), in association with the Defence Research and Development Organisation (DRDO), began developing an indigenous anti-material rifle called Vidhwansak, which borrowed heavily from the Denel NTW-20.
+Subsequently, the Ordnance Factory Tiruchirappalli (OFT) developed an indigenous anti-material rifle called Vidhwansak, which borrowed heavily from the Denel NTW-20.
 The development of Vidhwansak was completed in November 2005.
 The embargo against Denel was lifted in 2018 after investigations found the allegations to have been false.

-In popular culture

-In the 2009 film District 9, a Denel NTW-20 rifle is used to attack an alien mech suit.
+When it became known in August 2013 that a South African Special Forces officer had used this weapon to make what was then the sixth longest recorded sniper kill at 2125 m, it generated a lot of popular and media interest.